 Jeremy Eichler is an award-winning critic, essayist and cultural historian.
-A Public Scholar grantee of the National Endowment for the Humanities, he is writing a book exploring music as a medium of cultural memory, to be published next year by Alfred A. Knopf.
-Since 2006, he has served as chief classical music critic of the Boston Globe.
+A Public Scholar grantee of the National Endowment for the Humanities, he is the author of a forthcoming book on music, war and cultural memory.
+Titled Time’s Echo, it will be published in fall 2023 by Alfred A. Knopf in North America and Faber in the U.K. Since 2006, he has served as chief classical music critic of the Boston Globe.

-Eichler earned his BA at Brown University and his PhD at Columbia University.
+Eichler earned his BA at Brown University and his PhD in European history at Columbia University.
 He is a frequent guest speaker and previously taught at Brandeis University.
-Currently, he is a local affiliate of Harvard University’s Center for European Studies.
-He lives with his family in Boston.
+Currently a local affiliate of Harvard University’s Center for European Studies, he lives with his family in Boston.